keyvanplays/keyvan-shell-script/README.md

 # Shell Scripts and Speeding Up File Execution

 Shell scripts are powerful tools that allow developers to automate repetitive tasks.

-These scripts can be executed directly in Linux and Unix environments and are also executable in Windows using WSL.
+## How to run this script

 ## Benefits of Using Shell Scripts